If you’re a US expat, you need to know about the Foreign Earned Income Exclusion (FEIE).

 A few more types of income that are not FEIE-eligible include:

 - Payments received as a military or civilian employee of the U.S. Government

 - Payments received for services conducted in international waters

-- Payments received after the end of the tax year or other 365 days period being claimed for, even if the service was performed during that time
+- Payments received after the end of the tax year or the 365-day period being claimed using the Physical Presence Test (even if the service was performed during that time)

 - Meals and lodging that are excluded from income for the convenience of the employer

 The FEIE does not exclude you from having to pay any state or local taxes you may be subject to, depending on where you most recently lived.
 If you have questions, you can consult the IRS website or seek professional assistance.